adyen-examples/adyen-mock-terminal-api/README.md

 Currently, the Mock terminal is used to end-to-end test our In-Person Payments Integration Examples in [**.NET**](https://github.com/adyen-examples/adyen-dotnet-online-payments/tree/main/in-person-payments-example), [**Java**](https://github.com/adyen-examples/adyen-java-spring-online-payments/tree/main/in-person-payments-example) or [**Node.js**](https://github.com/adyen-examples/adyen-node-online-payments/tree/main/in-person-payments-example).

-> Note: This application is in its alpha-phase.
+> Note: This application is currently in its alpha-release.

 ## Prerequisites
 - Node.js 18+